-Joseph George Middle School has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
-School grounds are carefully monitored by school staff at all times.
-Teachers supervise selected areas of the school at brunch and lunch, before school and at dismissal.
-All outer gates are closed and locked during the school day.
+The Renaissance community works hard to ensure all students are safe.
+Renaissance has a very detailed, comprehensive safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
 The plan also contains the yearly safety goals as determined by the students, staff, and parents.
-The Safety Plan is developed by the George Safety Committee before it is presented to the Alum Rock Union Elementary School District Board of Trustees for annual approval.
+The Safety Plan is developed by the Renaissance Safety Committee, presented to the School Site Council and then sent to the Alum Rock Union Middle School District Board of Trustees for approval.
 It was last updated January 15, 2009.
 The Safety Plan and drill procedures are reviewed during the year with all staff.
 Safety alerts are shared with all staff as needed throughout the school year.
-In addition, all required drills are calendared and completed, and the results are shared with staff.
-The George Safety Plan has a comprehensive, enforceable, and continuous behavior policy, set of rules and regulations, dress code policy, set of protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, non-discriminatory policy on student rights and responsibilities, campus security policy, harassment policy, and Internet safety policy.
+In addition, all required drills are calendared and completed, and the results are shared with the staff.
+When guests are visiting Renaissance they first check in at the office and are required to wear a visitor pass while spending time on campus.
+The Renaissance staff follows a yard-duty schedule to ensure that students are well supervised before school, during brunch, during lunch, and at dismissal.
+The Renaissance Safety Plan has a comprehensive, enforceable, continuous behavior policy, rules and regulations, dress code policy, protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, and nondiscriminatory policy on student rights and responsibilities.
+The Safety Plan is revised annually.